lenskikh/tkeasy/README.md

     app_loop()
     ```
     > 400 shifted on X-axis and 300 shifted on Y-axis

+* **return values** <br />
+    get_info("name")<br />
+    Any name should be unique.<br />
+    How do I get information from a text field?
+Give the field a unique name that will not be repeated in other widgets.
+For example "text area 01".
+Therefore, if you want to get information from this field, use get_info("text area 01").
+The only exception applies only to the radio box.
+The radio box always has a name "radiobox" get_info("radiobox")

 * **button**
     button(window,text,command,sticky,padx,pady,row,column)<br/>
     > window (*optional*) = "name"<br/>